 The continual drip of bad publicity involving Steve Wynn seemed to make his resignation from Wynn Resorts inevitable.
 The day before Wynn’s resignation from his company, another damaging story was published.
 The Las Vegas Review-Journal reported details of a 1998 lawsuit by cocktail waitresses at Wynn’s previous company, Mirage Resorts.

-The R-J story involved one former server who said she also felt Steve Wynn forced her to have sex with her to keep her employment.
+The R-J story involved one former server who said she also felt Steve Wynn forced her to have sex with him to keep her employment.
 Wynn declined to comment on that report, but the mounting allegations proved too much.
 He resigned the next day.

 Since the February resignation of Steve Wynn, more women have come forward with claims of sexual misconduct against the former casino executive.
 And this presents both a moral and economic quandary for the city Steve Wynn did so much to shape.